ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 Note: testing also runs a build, so running the build command separately is optional (if you are certain that everything is set up correctly).

-Testing involves fine-tuning your algorithm on the nine synthetic datasets provided in the `test-input` folder.
+Testing involves fine-tuning your algorithm on the nine synthetic datasets provided in the <a href="https://github.com/DIAGNijmegen/dragon_submission/tree/main/test-input" target="_blank">`test-input`</a> folder.
 It will then generate and check the test predictions produced by your algorithm against the labels and display the performance.
 Since training is typically not deterministic (even with the same random seed across different hardware), we don't compare against pre-computed test predictions.
 Instead, we print the performance and ask you to check if all training runs perform better than random guessing.
 If this is successful, you're good to go!

-If you want to adapt the hardware (e.g., run on CPU instead of GPU, or allow more/less RAM, CPU cores, etc.) you can adapt the `test.sh` file.
+If you want to adapt the hardware (e.g., run on CPU instead of GPU, or allow more/less RAM, CPU cores, etc.) you can adapt the <a href="https://github.com/DIAGNijmegen/dragon_submission/blob/main/test.sh" target="_blank">`test.sh`</a> file.

 ### Working in an IDE (e.g., Visual Studio Code)